 How much life insurance coverage should I have?

-In the least you will want enough cover to pay for the mortgage, your funeral, and enough income for your children until the age of 18.
-If you would like to leave more funds for other relatives or friends then this will need to be factored in as well.
+In the least, you will want enough coverage to pay the mortgage, your funeral, and have enough income for your children until their age 18.
+If you would like to leave more funds for other relatives or friends, then this will need to be factored in as well.
 As a rule of thumb, you should consider a minimum amount equal to ten times your annual salary.
 However, this amount should be determined by your specific needs and unique circumstances.

-The cost of premiums varies on a number of individual factors.
+The cost of premiums varies according to your individual factors.
 Insurers will base standard premiums on the following:

 - Smoking status

 In assessing your rates, an insurer may also ask for a medical examination.
 This assessment is done at the expense of the insurer.
 It is important to note that insurers who ask minimal questions and sell cover without medical assessment often have higher premiums.

 Who will get my life insurance benefit?

-You can nominate up to five beneficiaries in a life insurance policy and these beneficiaries can be amended by the policy owner at any time should you wish to change your beneficiary.
+You can nominate up to 5 beneficiaries in a life insurance policy, and these beneficiaries can be amended by the policy owner at any time should you wish to change your beneficiary.
 Having your life insurance policy correctly set up will ensure that your proceeds will end up in the right hands.